Lipschitz-free spaces over properly metrisable spaces and approximation properties: Notation and preliminary results

 We will need a criterion to determine when a linear operator between $\Lip_0$ spaces is a dual operator.
 Note that the $w^*$-topology on bounded subsets of $\Lipo{M}$ coincides with the topology of pointwise convergence \cite{weaver}*{Theorem 2.37}.
 Also note that if $M$ is separable then $\free{M}$ is separable.
+The next result can be deduced easily using an argument in the proof of \cite{apandschd}*{Theorem 2.1}, together with some standard results in Banach space theory.